Table of Contents

 - The first natives of the Americas to reach Europe were brought here, and they were baptized as Christians here.
 There is a painting depicting the scene in the back of the church.

 - All of the places in the Americas with the name “Guadalupe” were derived from this town.
 This includes the city in Mexico and Guadalupe Mountains National Park in Texas.

 Dressing Room Originally built for Queen Isabella, it is adorned with paintings by the artist Francisco de Zurbarán.
-Today it is still used as a dressing area for the monks as their clerical vestments are stored here.
+Today it is still used as a dressing area for the monks, as their clerical vestments are stored there.

-Give yourself at least an hour, and probably two hours at a minimum depending on how much of the monastery is accessible.
-There are several small museums inside the monastery (see above) which should be explored as well as the main church.
+Give yourself at least an hour, and probably two hours at a minimum, depending on how much of the monastery is accessible.
+There are several small museums inside the monastery (see above) that should be explored, as well as the main church.
 You can easily spend a day in Guadalupe exploring the village and the surrounding area as well.

 The monastery gets about 85% of its visitors from Spain, most of which come for religious reasons.
 As such, expect significantly smaller crowds on weekdays and in the off-season.

 The most common photo of the monastery is taken outside, from the main square located in front of the church.
 This is a wide-angle view of the facade of the church and the front steps.